bitmax-exchange/api-doc/bitmax-api-doc-v1.1.md

 Response code `200 OK` means the order has been placed successfully in our system.
 API users should use websocket to monitor the status of the order placed.

+Successful response:

+    {
+      'code': 0,
+      'status': 'success',     // this field will be deprecated soon 'email': 'foo@bar.com',  // this field will be deprecated soon 'data': {'action': 'cancel',
+               'coid': 'gaSRTi3o3Yo4PaXpVK0NSLP47vmJuLea',
+               'success': True}
+    }

+Example of a failed response:

+    {
+      'code': 60060,
+      'message': 'The order is already filled or canceled.'
+    }

 #### Cancel Multiple Orders (`api_path=order/batch`)